E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/improvedOverlap/readme.rst

 The following module present an improved overlap between communication and computation for the DL_MESO_DPD packge on multi-GPUs.

 A binary mixture phase separation test case up to 1.8 billion particles has been used for weak and strong benchmarks.
-The results show good scaling in both cases.
+The results show good scaling in both cases up to 1024 GPUs.
+After that the scaling without improved overlap quicly tails off while the other shows good efficiency (>85%) up to 4096 GPUs.

 Purpose of Module